avitalRubin/DevOps-Course/GKE+Terraform+Jenkins/README.md

 The directory named 'Jenkins' contains a jenkinsfile that:
 1. Provisioning GKE cluster.
+2. Deploying Helm Prometheus-Operator chart.
-2. Deploying my java application on the cluster via deployment using load balancer. (- The application docker image is stored in Google docker private registry.)
+3. Deploying my java application on the cluster via deployment using load balancer. (- The application docker image is stored in Google docker private registry.)

-The directory named 'GKE' contains HCL's files for Provisioning GKE cluster.
+The directory named 'GKE' contains HCL files for Provisioning GKE cluster.

+The directory named 'Deploying-Prometheus' contains a script for installing helm and HCL files for deploying Helm Prometheus-Operator chart.

 The directory named 'MongDB' contains HCL file for deploying Helm MongDB statefull chart. (- Require helm v3.1.2)